CommBank-PowerBoard/powerboard-e-commerce-woo/readme.txt

   - Fixed an issue in Classic checkout where the payment method would not load if merchant did not collect shipping address on their Checkout page.
   - Fixed an issue in Classic checkout when an order id failed to retrieve an order causing us not to navigate to order confirmation page post transaction approved.
+  - Fixed overwriting of internal styling of button by external plugin.

 = 1.3.1 =